agbld/sleep-replay-consolidation-python/README.md

 The `mnist_exp.py` script try to replicate the original experiment ([see here!](https://github.com/tmtadros/SleepReplayConsolidation/blob/main/MNIST/run_class_task_summary.m)) on the MNIST dataset.
 Using the SRC algorithm ([see here!](https://github.com/tmtadros/SleepReplayConsolidation/blob/main/sleep/sleepnn_old.m)) that originally implemented in MATLAB.

+### Baseline Approach

+Except for the SRC algorithm, we also implement the following approaches for comparison:
+* **Parallel Learning**: Train a model with all available data from all tasks.
+This should be the upper bound of the performance.
+* **Sequential Learning**: Train a single model sequentially on all tasks.
+* **Sequential (Cheat)**: This approach is essentially a slightly modified version of sequential learning.
+In this approach, the model is given a hint regarding whether the input belongs to the current task or not.
+If the input does not belong to the current task, the corresponding output will be masked.
+* **Model Merging**: In this approach, task-specific models are trained independently on different tasks from the same checkpoint (i.e., the same initial weights).
+After training, the models are merged by averaging their weights.
+* **Low-rank Model Merging**: Similar to the model merging approach, but we constrain the weight matrices to have a low rank.

 ### Accuracy

 ![image](./results.png)